glennj/exercism.io/8th/acronym/README.md

 Simply type `8th test.8th`.
 It is assumed that the 8th binary is declared in the PATH environment variable.

 ### From a REPL

-Start 8th loading test-words.8th and your solution file:
+Start 8th loading test-words.8th: `8th -f test-words.8th`.
-`8th -f test-words.8th -f acronym-tests.8th`
-This will start a CLI session where you can run tests interactively by copying and pasting them in from acronym-tests.8th or by entering your own.
+This will start a CLI session where, once you’ve written some code in your solution file, you can load it with `"acronym.8th" f:include` and you can run the tests with `"acronym-tests.8th" f:include` or you can copy and paste a single test from that file or enter your own.

 ### Editing the acronym-tests.8th file